karllhughes/KH-Blog/wp-content/plugins/alphaomega-captcha-anti-spam/readme.txt

 = How can I file a bug or give feedback? =

-To file a bug or provide me with feedback, please use the Feedback link located in the installed plugin's Settings panel.
+To file a bug or provide me with feedback, please [click here](http://webmire.com/cms-plugins/wordpress/alphaomega-captcha-anti-spam/).

 == Screenshots ==

+1. The above screenshot shows the **SPAM COUNTER** which can be viewed from the AlphaOmega Captcha & Anti-Spam Filter WordPress Settings panel.
+This counter is very useful in confirming the effectiveness of your choice of SPAM-related keywords/phrases present in your Spam Filter List, and provides an indication of the level of spamming activity directed against your WordPress pages.
+Modifications to your Spam Filter List can be made and saved at any time to further safeguard your site.
+You also have the option of filtering any or all of your **Comment Form** elements for spam, including **Name**, **E-mail**, **URL**, and **Comment** / **Message**.

-1. The above screenshot shows the variety of captcha types that can be displayed on your WordPress **Comment Form** and **Admin Log In** area.
+2. The above screenshot shows the variety of captcha types that can be displayed on your WordPress **Comment Form** and **Admin Log In** area.
 For an explanation concerning the manner by which the different captcha types operate, please see the 'Description' tabsheet of the WordPress [AlphaOmega Captcha & Anti-Spam Filter](http://wordpress.org/extend/plugins/alphaomega-captcha-anti-spam/) site.

-2. The above screenshot shows examples of the different captcha positions possible for display on your WordPress **Comment Form**.
+3. The above screenshot shows examples of the different captcha positions possible for display on your WordPress **Comment Form**.
 Top (T), Middle (M) or Bottom (B) positions can be selected.

-3. The above screenshot shows an example of the captcha position on your WordPress **Admin Log In** area.
+4. The above screenshot shows an example of the captcha position on your WordPress **Admin Log In** area.
 Placing a captcha here can significantly block automated log in attempts.

-4. The above screenshot shows the **Anti-Spam Filter** options of the AlphaOmega Captcha & Anti-Spam Filter WordPress Settings panel.
+5. The above screenshot shows the **Anti-Spam Filter** options of the AlphaOmega Captcha & Anti-Spam Filter WordPress Settings panel.
 You can create your own **Custom Anti-Spam Filter List** to block all spam Comments from being sent to you.
 Enter as many spam-related keywords or phrases as you like.
 This gives you complete control over which Comments are blocked.
-All Comment Form elements including **Name**, **E-mail**, **URL** and **Comment**/**Message** can be filtered for inappropriate content.
+All Comment Form elements including **Name**, **E-mail**, **URL** and **Comment** / **Message** can be filtered for inappropriate content.
+The **SPAM COUNTER** shown above is incremented every time a web user attempts to send you spam, and can be viewed from the plugin's Settings panel of your WordPress Dashboard.
+The **SPAM COUNTER** is very useful in confirming the effectiveness of your choice of SPAM-related keywords/phrases present in your Spam Filter List, and provides an indication of the level of spamming activity directed against your WordPress pages.
+Modifications to the Spam Filter List can be made and saved at any time to further safeguard your site.

-5. The above screenshot shows the **Anti-Spam Filter** options that allow you to configure a customized message shown to spammers when their spam-related Comment is blocked from being sent to you.
+6. The above screenshot shows the **Anti-Spam Filter** options that allow you to configure a customized message shown to spammers when their spam-related Comment is blocked from being sent to you.
 A polite message is advisable.

 == Changelog ==

-= 1.7 =
+= 3.0 =

-- captcha types incremented
-- captcha responses broadened
+- New SPAM COUNTER feature added to provide an indication of the Spamming activity directed against your WordPress pages.
+- please donate to ensure continued plugin improvements

 == Upgrade Notice ==